Objectives for Sonic Design Damping Feet

 CD feet.
 Damping Feet can be positioned either under the existing feet

-or can be positioned next to (but not touching) the existing feet.
+or can be positioned next to (but not touching) the existing

 They can also be used with any other audio product that you would like